B. J. Callaghan

-Brian Joseph Callaghan II (born July 1, 1981) is an American professional soccer coach and former goalkeeper who is the head coach of Major League Soccer club Nashville SC.
-He was formerly an assistant and the interim head coach of the United States men's national soccer team.
+Brian Joseph Callaghan II (born July 1, 1981) is an American soccer coach and former player who is the head coach of Major League Soccer club Nashville SC.
+He was previously the interim head coach of the United States national team.

 Playing career

-Callaghan was a collegiate soccer player at Ursinus College, where he played as a goalkeeper, making 250 career saves.
+Callaghan was a collegiate soccer player at Ursinus College.
+A goalkeeper, he made 250 career saves.
 By the end of his final season he had the fourth highest amount of saves in the history of the college's soccer program.
 He was the captain of the team in the 2002 season.

 Coaching career

-After graduation, Callaghan was an assistant coach at his alma mater for one year and had been the coach of the FC Delco Tarheels before joining the staff at Saint Joseph's University, where he was the assistant coach of the women's soccer program for two seasons.
+After graduation, Callaghan was an assistant coach at his alma mater for one year and had been the coach of the FC Delco before joining the staff at Saint Joseph's University, where he was the assistant coach of the women's soccer program for two seasons.
 In 2006, he became the top assistant coach of the women's soccer program of Villanova University, where his grandfather, Jack Kraft, had been the men's basketball head coach for over a decade and led the Wildcats to the 1971 national championship game.
 Callaghan joined the staff of the university's men's soccer program as an assistant coach under Tom Carlin in 2008, and was later promoted to associate head coach of the Wildcats in 2010.

 While at Villanova, Callaghan met Jim Curtin, a Wildcats standout from 1997 to 2000 who was a volunteer assistant.
 Following Curtin's eventual hiring by the Major League Soccer club Philadelphia Union as a member of the club's academy staff, Callaghan was also hired in 2012 as an academy coach while he was continuing to be an associate head coach at Villanova.
 Curtin alongside Callaghan guided the Union U-17's to the 2012 Generation Adidas Cup trophy.
 Callaghan went on to leave Villanova to work full-time for the Union in 2013 following Curtin's promotion as the first team assistant coach.
 Callaghan was later one of Curtin's initial hires after the latter's appointment to interim head coach and later to permanent head coach after the firing of John Hackworth.